 These upgrades will significantly improve access for all customers including those with disabilities, the elderly, parents with prams, people with injuries or even simply those carrying luggage.

-The following stations are included in the $300 million program of work:
+The following stations are included in the program:

 |Completed||Construction completed in late 2017|

 |Major construction commenced November 2018||Construction completion estimated mid-2020|

 |Tenders for construction to be released to market in late 2019||Once contractors have been engaged, Queensland Rail will be in a position to determine dates for completion|

 |Early works underway.
 Tenders for design and construction to be released to market in 2019 ||Once contractors have been engaged, Queensland Rail will be in a position to determine dates for completion|